Calculus 1

 There will be three in-class exams plus a two hour comprehensive final exam.
 No makeup exam will be given unless the excuse for missing the scheduled exam is acceptable to the instructor.
 Any makeup exam must be taken before the next regularly scheduled exam.
 No exam grade will be dropped.

-There will be four homework assignments and three Matlab projects.
+There will be four homework assignments.
 There will be no makeup assignments.
-Assignments or projects turned in after their due date will receive an automatic reduction in grade.
-No assignment and project grade will be dropped.
+Assignments turned in after their due date will receive an automatic reduction in grade.
+No assignment grade will be dropped.

 Course Objectives

-• to obtain a well rounded introduction to the area of limits, differentiation and basic integration techniques;
+• Students will obtain a well rounded introduction to the area of limits, differentiation, optimization, and basic integration techniques.

-• to develop basic knowledge of calculus problem formulation, problem solving and modeling techniques required for successful application of mathematics;
+• Students will develop basic knowledge of calculus problem formulation, problem solving and modeling techniques required for successful application of mathematics.

-• to competently use appropriate technology to model data, implement mathematical algorithms and solve mathematical problems;
+• Students will competently use appropriate technology to model data, implement mathematical algorithms, and solve mathematical problems.

-• to cultivate the analytical skills required for the efficient use and understanding of mathematics.
+• Students will cultivate the analytical skills required for the efficient use and understanding of mathematics.

 Learning outcomes

-• be able to understand and solve multidisciplinary application problems using calculus;
+• Students will be able to use calculus to modela and solve problems from other disciplines.

 Academic integrity